The finite frame property of some extensions of the pure logic of necessitation: Introduction

 \section{Introduction}

 \FMT \cite{fmt} introduced the pure logic of necessitation $\N$ with the motivation of analyzing non-monotonic reasoning (See also \cite{MT1993}).
 The logic $\N$ is a non-normal modal logic whose axioms are propositional tautologies and whose inference rules are modus ponens (\textsc{MP}) and necessitation (\textsc{Nec}).
-Namely, the logic $\N$ is obtained from classical propositional logic by simply adding the rule \textsc{Nec}. \FMT also introduced a natural Kripke-like semantics based on the notion of $\N$-frames and proved the finite frame property of $\N$ with respect to their semantics.
+Namely, the logic $\N$ is obtained from classical propositional logic by simply adding the rule \textsc{Nec}. \FMT also introduced a natural Kripke-like semantics based on the notion of $\N$-frames and proved the finite frame property of $\N$ with respect to their semantics\footnote{A different semantics for $\N$ from that of Fitting et al.~was given and studied by Omori and Skurt \cite{OS}, where $\N$ is called $\mathbf{M^+}$.}.

 Recently, the first author discovered a new aspect of the logic $\N$ in the context of provability logic \cite{Kurahashi2022}.
 Let $T$ be a recursively axiomatized consistent extension of Peano arithmetic.
 We say that a $\Sigma_1$ formula $\mathrm{Pr}_T(x)$ of arithmetic is a provability predicate of $T$ if it defines the set of all theorems of $T$ in the standard model of arithmetic.
 Then, by the $\Sigma_1$-completeness, for any sentence $\varphi$, if $\varphi$ is provable in $T$, then $\mathrm{Pr}_T(\ulcorner \varphi \urcorner)$ is also provable in $T$.
 When we interpret the modal operator $\Box$ as $\mathrm{Pr}_T(x)$, this property corresponds to the rule \textsc{Nec}.
 In \cite{Kurahashi2022}, it is proved that $T$-provable principle of $\Box$ common to all provability predicates of $T$ is only \textsc{Nec}, that is, the logic $\N$ exactly coincides with the provability logic of all provability predicates.